jlursenbach/Game-design-CPSC-386/Notebook/Game-design-CPSC-386-Notes.md

 ### [Intro to GitHub](Game%20Design%20300331a507644c108e682af1c1c4d8fb/Intro%20to%20GitHub%20bce9bff4ee2c4d90b8fac3cbc90079b7.md) (7/6)

 [What is a game?](Game%20Design%20300331a507644c108e682af1c1c4d8fb/What%20is%20a%20game%206d888752b86241c0825ba8ba6407d9cc.md) (7/6) I didn't really see much to put in the notes for this conversation.
 Empty file.

-Syllabus link: <- soon to be depreciated bit.ly/3NOozMr